btrettel/flt/to-do.md

         - I could make `x` a different type than whatever its physical dimensions would imply.
 This different type would be a differential version which could contain the index instead of the value.
     - Test with AD.
     - Test with arrays instead of scalars.
+    - Recursion to handle arbitrary numbers of exponents.
+    - `real(...)` to convert `dimless` to `real(kind=WP)` for when an intrinsic or something else that expects a `real(kind=WP)` isn't available.
+Also: `int`.
+    - Table with times for various compilers on the same computer, as a function of number of pdims generated:
+        - Running pdim_gen
+        - Compiling pdim_types.f90
+        - Compiling test.f90 with pdim_types
+        - Compiling test_real.f90 without pdim_types (otherwise identical)
+        - Running test.f90 with pdim_types
+        - Running test_real.f90 without pdim_types (otherwise identical, to show effect on run-time performance)

 Later: